Skip to content

 Step 5.
 Installing Microsoft Teams:

-Here is a screenshot showing the cmd I used to install the per-machine install.
+Here is a screenshot showing the cmd I used to install the per-machine install at the time.

 You now need to ensure that Microsoft Teams has been installed as machine based.